sstelfox/stelfox.net/content/blog/2017-10-16-a-krack-in-the-defenses.md

 * WPA & WPA2 both personal and enterprise are effected
 * The WiFi association key (your network's passphrase) is safe, this attack breaks a per-client session key.
-* Assume all your traffic is being sent in plaintext and can be manipulated by an attacker until you have patched.
+* Assume all your traffic is being sent in plain text and can be manipulated by an attacker until you have patched.

 If you have a VPN available to your client devices, having it active will